lightningrodlabs/acorn/README.md

 __dna__
 - Have rust language (stable) installed on your system
+- Have WebAssembly compile target for Rust installed (if you haven't, run `rustup target install wasm32-unknown-unknown`)
 - run `npm run dna-install-deps`
 - run `npm run dna-pack`